 You can make my cheap and easy Christmas joy craft by using mostly Dollar Tree supplies.
 This project is such an inexpensive and cute Christmas craft idea!

 Dollar Tree dry erase easels, festive wrapping paper, and J-O-Y letters are the main items for creating this whimsical and unique Joy sign decor.
-It is truly so simple and easy to make, so follow along to see how to make my Christmas craft.

 CHEAP AND EASY CHRISTMAS JOY CRAFT